oualabadmins/lab_deploy/max-base-config_x-vm_corpnet/README.md

 * The domain user *User1* is created in the domain and added to the Domain Admins group.
 User1's password is the one you provide in the *adminPassword* parameter.
 * The *App server* and *Client* VM resources depend on the **ADDC** resource deployment to ensure that the AD domain exists prior to execution of the JoinDomain extensions.
 The asymmetric VM deployment adds a few minutes to the overall deployment time.
-* You can specify the tenant subnet in the *subnetCIDR* parameter.
-For most deployments, the default subnet 10.0.0.0/24 will work fine.
 * Remember, when you RDP to your VM, you will use **domain\adminusername** for the custom domain of your environment, _not_ your corpnet credentials.

 ## Known issues